tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 and I've made heavy use of this crate for implementing arithmetic.

-One nice primitive provided by this library is a `conditional_select` function for vairous types.
+One nice primitive provided by this library is a `conditional_select` function for various types.
 This allows us to choose between two alternatives, based on a condition, without leaking the value of that condition.